On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

 In finite fields, reduction algorithms usually rely heavily on multiplication.
-We find that the beautiful insight on specific matrices defined on families $\mathcal{F}$ of simple graphs provided by Borgs, Chayes, Kahn, and \Lovasz~\cite[Lemma 4.2]{Borgs:13:convergence_graphs_bounded_degree} is able to lift us above this hurdle.
-In order to adapt this result we first extend it to allow for graphs that contain loops.
+We find that the beautiful insight on specific matrices defined on families $\family{F}$ of simple graphs provided by Borgs, Chayes, Kahn, and \Lovasz~\cite[Lemma~4.2.]{Borgs:13:Convergence_Graphs_Bounded_Degree}\footnote{The lemma is stated for possibly infinite families in~\cite[Proposition~5.43.]{Lovasz:12:book:Large_Networks_Graph_Limits}} is able to lift us above this hurdle.
+In order to adapt this result, we first show that the original proof extends naturally to graphs that feature loops or distinguished vertices.
 Then, we translate the result to counting in a finite field of prime order.
-A straightforward application of the modulo operator is not sufficient as the graphs in $\mathcal{F}$ might contain a number of automorphisms that is a multiple of $p$.
+A straightforward application of the modulo operator is not sufficient as the graphs in $\family{F}$ might contain a multiple of $p$ automorphisms.
 We restrict to order~$p$ reduced graphs and argue why this allows for an application of the modulo operator.
-In this way, we show the following. \begin{corollary} Let $k \geq 1$ and let $\mathcal{F}=\{F_1, \dots, F_k\}$ be a finite family of non-isomorphic order~$p$ reduced graphs closed under surjective homomorphic image, that contain no multi-edge.
-Then the matrix
+In this way, we show the following. \begin{restatable}[]{corollary}{HomMatrixNonSingularModp} Let $p$ be a prime, $k$ be a non-negative integer, and $\family{F}$ be a family $\set{F_i}_{i \in I}$ with index set $I$, where $\family{F}$ consists of pairwise non-\isomorphic{} order~$p$ reduced graphs with $k$ distinguished vertices and without multi-edges.
+If $\family{F}$ is closed under surjective homomorphic image, then the matrix